hsf-training/hsf-training-docker/_episodes/10-singularity.md

 For the purpose of running a custom analysis image, Singularity must be run manually.

 As an example, we are going to run a container using the `matthewfeickert/intro-to-docker` image.
-Before running Singularity, one should set the cache directory (i.e. the directory to which the images are being pulled) to a place outside your AFS space (here we use the `tmp` directory):
+Before running Singularity, you should set the cache directory (i.e. the directory to which the images are being pulled) to a place outside your AFS space (here we use the `tmp` directory):